John L. Jackson Jr.: Racial Paranoia

-In this book, Jackson distinguishes racist paranoia (fear and suspicion of the hidden form of racism) from racism (observable act of racism and prejudice).
-He argues that racism actually becomes more pronounced as explicit social discrimination subsides.
-Jackson uses examples from current events and everyday interactions to show its serious impact on racially paranoid culture and the lives of all Americans.
-He explains how it is cultivated, communicated, and strengthened—and how it complicates the goal of racial equality in the United States.
+In this book, Jackson distinguishes racial paranoia (fear and suspicion of the hidden form of racism) from racism (observable acts of racism and prejudice).
+He argues that racism actually becomes more pronounced as explicit social discrimination subsides, using examples from current events and everyday interactions to show its serious impact on racially paranoid culture and the lives of all Americans.
+He explains how racism is cultivated, communicated, and strengthened—and how it complicates the goal of racial equality in the United States.

 Thin Description

-Thin Description: Ethnography and the African Hebrew Israelites of Jerusalem (Harvard University Press, 2013) is based on the group of African Americans from varying backgrounds who sold their belongings and left the United States to relocate to Liberia in 1966.
-Thin Description recounts this group’s journey from their relocation and eventual move to the modern state of Israel, where the community has lived since 1969.
-Through this, Jackson attempts to understand the way in which African Hebrew Israelites of Jerusalem navigate questions about the links between race and spirituality.
+Thin Description: Ethnography and the African Hebrew Israelites of Jerusalem is based on the group of African Americans from varying backgrounds who sold their belongings and left the United States to relocate to Liberia in 1966.
+It recounts the group’s journey from their relocation and eventual move to the modern state of Israel, where the community has lived since 1969.
+Through this, Jackson attempts to understand how African Hebrew Israelites of Jerusalem navigate questions about the links between race and spirituality.
 Additionally, he explores challenges in anthropology research, especially as it pertains to conducting research on groups already searching for themselves and their identities.